3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

-The radiative relaxation timescale for the CM1 simulations presented in this work is relatively long, preventing the simulations from converging to a statistical equilibrium state.
-We find in the CM1 simulations that the temperature tendency is on the order of $10^{-5}-10^{-7}~K~s^{-1}$, highlighting the extended duration of the radiative relaxation timescale across all simulations.
-To quantify the radiative timescale, we estimate the diffusive radiative timescale required to reach gray gas radiative equilibrium, defined as
+The radiative relaxation timescale for the CM1 simulations presented in this work is long, preventing the simulations from converging to a statistical equilibrium state.
+Across the CM1 simulations, the column-mean temperature tendency is $\mathcal{O}(10^{-5}\text{–}10^{-7})\ \mathrm{K\,s^{-1}}$.
+At these rates, a $1\,\mathrm{K}$ adjustment requires roughly $1.2$–$116$ days $\big(1/10^{-5}\approx 1.2\ \text{days},\ 1/10^{-7}\approx 116\ \text{days}\big)$, highlighting the long radiative relaxation timescales.
+We estimate the radiative timescale using (i) the diffusive gray gas approximation and (ii) a time-stepping solver that iteratively integrates the gray gas radiative transfer equations.